 The visualization design can help you display how a larger category is divided into smaller sub-categories and their relationship to the whole.

 Each bar in a Segmented Bar Graph represents the whole.
-And the segments within the bars represent different parts that contribute to the aggregate value.
+The segments within the bars represent different parts that contribute to the aggregate value.

 Data visualization tools, such as Google Sheets, come with basic Segmented Bar Graphs.
 Essentially, you have to do a ton of customizations and editing, which takes significant amounts of time.
 You can transform Google Sheets into a reliable tool by installing third-party add-ins.